Found 1645 Hypotheses across 165 Pages (0.006 seconds)

 Related HypothesesCite

-10. ". . . intensity of the relationship between parental rejection-acceptance and specific personality traits . . . decreases over time . . . [except for dependency which does not] alter as time passes . . ."
-(104)Rohner, Ronald P. - They love me, they love me not: a worldwide study of the effects of parental..., 1975 - 3 Variables
+10. ". . . adults who were rejected as children tend pan-culturally to be emotionally unresponsive. . . . less emotionally stable. . . . [and to have a] negative world view . . ."
+(102, 103)Rohner, Ronald P. - They love me, they love me not: a worldwide study of the effects of parental..., 1975 - 4 Variables

 The purpose of this book is to introduce a conceptual and methodological perspective called the "universalist approach," and to use this approach in exploring the pancultural antecedents and affects of parental acceptance-rejection of children,